You can now access Shortlists through a myJet2 account. So, as well as being able to save, share and compare holidays, you'll also benefit from…

 Please only call a number listed on our website or you can find a travel agent near you.

-Surrounded by sparkling sapphire waters, this dinky island is part of the Maltese archipelago.
+Surrounded by sparkling sapphire waters, this dinky island is just a 25-minute ferry ride from Malta.
 Go-slow is Gozo’s vibe, so if it’s a relaxing, rural retreat you’re after, you’re in luck.
 Rolling hills tumble into wild beaches and teeny villages neighbour baroque churches.
-And just like Malta, you’ll spy British nods here still, bright-red letter boxes included.
+And just like Malta, you’ll find heaps of history, along with British nods, bright-red letter boxes included.
 Love food?
 You’re in for a treat, with just-plucked seafood an island speciality.

 Gozo, Malta and Gozo